Use Statistics in Sales Copy But Do it This Way to Add Credibility

 When it comes to writing winning copy, you need to provide your readers with enough proof that they believe every word you write.
 (Yes, that goes for content too!)

-It's no different than what Joseph had to do to prove his case beyond a shadow of a doubt in front of a judge and jury.
+It's no different than what Jean had to do to prove his case beyond a shadow of a doubt in front of a judge and jury.
 You have to do the same in front of your readers.

 But it's how you use proof that matters.